Silvia Olari: Life and career

-To the present

 After her departure from the Amici di Maria De Filippi, she obtained a recording contract with Warner Music Italy, that had already expressed interest when she still was in the show.
 Her self-titled first album "Silvia Olari" was released on 10 April 2009.
 It contained 7 tracks, with two of them having been previously released on the "Scialla" compilation album.
 The first single from her album, Fino all'Anima, was written by Nek and arranged by Luca Jurman.
 Jurman also collaborated as musician and arranger for all the cd.
 In 2009, the debut album was certified silver by the Federation of the Italian Music Industry with sales of over fifteen thousand albums.